amaralc/micro-applications-template/README.md

 - https://github.com/conventional-changelog/commitlint
 - https://github.com/conventional-changelog/conventional-changelog

+## Hooks

+This repository include pre-commit hooks with Husky.
+There is a hook for checking if the commit message complies with the message formats and also a hook that runs all unit tests before the commit.

 # Releases

 We will start using conventional commits in order to experiment on the automation of changelog generation.